maarten-pennings/WordClock/README.md

 Let's assume the display shows 17 characters (TIEN VOOR HALF NEGEN), each in a primary color (red, green, blue), and each at 20%.
 This comes close to the default configuration.
-Recall that a 100% powered LED consumes 13mA, the 64 NeoPixels have standby current of 32mA and the ESP8266 NodeMCU uses 80mA.
+Recall that a 100% / LED consumes 13mA, the 64 NeoPixels have standby current of 32mA and the ESP8266 NodeMCU uses 80mA.
 This results in an operating current of 20% × 13 × 17 + 32 + 80 ≈ 156 mA.
 This is well within standard USB specification, which says 500mA max.